Nayemsyed/Loan-Approval-Status/README.md

-# 📊 Loan Approval Status
+# 🏦 Loan Approval Status
 ## 📝 Description

+This Power BI dashboard provides an in-depth analysis of loan applications, approvals, and applicant demographics.
+It helps visualize key performance metrics such as approval rates, average loan amounts, and applicant income levels.

-This dashboard provides a comprehensive overview of loan application trends, approval rates, and key financial indicators.
-It helps stakeholders understand the factors influencing loan approvals, such as gender, property area, education, income level, and credit history.
+The dashboard is designed to support financial institutions and analysts in understanding the factors that influence loan approvals—such as gender, education, property area, income group, and credit history—enabling better risk assessment and data-driven decision-making.

-The visual insights assist financial institutions or analysts in identifying patterns that can optimize loan approval strategies and improve decision-making processes.

 ## ⚙️ Technical Stack

+Tool Used: Microsoft Power BI

-Data Analysis & Cleaning: Python (Pandas, NumPy)
+Data Cleaning & Preparation:

-Data Visualization: Power BI
+Data transformation performed in Power Query Editor

-Data Storage: CSV / Excel dataset

-Dashboard Design: Interactive charts, filters, and summary cards
+Creation of calculated columns and measures for KPIs and ratios

+DAX (Data Analysis Expressions):

+Custom measures for Total Applications, Total Approved, Approval Rate (%), Average Loan Amount, and Average Total Income

+Visualizations:

+KPI cards for summary metrics

+Donut and bar charts for distribution by loan status and gender

+Clustered bar charts for comparisons across income groups and property areas

+Table visual for property-area-based statistics

+Filters for education, employment, marital status, and property area

+Interactivity:

+Fully interactive filters (slicers) to analyze approval patterns across different applicant profiles

 ## 📂 Data Source

-The dataset used for this dashboard contains details of loan applicants, including:
+The dataset used for this dashboard contains detailed loan application information, typically structured as a CSV or Excel file.

-Applicant income, loan amount, and approval status

-Demographic factors such as gender, education, marital status, and employment type
+Fields include:

+Applicant details: Gender, Marital Status, Education, Self-Employment

+Financial information: Applicant Income, Loan Amount, Credit History

-Property area (Urban, Semiurban, Rural)
+Property details: Property Area (Urban, Semiurban, Rural)

-Credit history information

-This data is typically derived from a loan application dataset used for analytics or predictive modeling.
+Loan Status: Approved (Y) or Not Approved (N)

+This dataset is based on the Loan Prediction Dataset commonly used for financial analytics.

 ## 🌟 Highlights

 Total Applications: 563

 Total Approved Loans: 389

-Overall Approval Rate: 69.09%
+Approval Rate: 69.09%

 Average Loan Amount: 141.89 (in thousands)

-Average Total Income: 6.70K
+Average Applicant Income: 6.70K

-The dashboard uses KPI cards, donut charts, and bar graphs to summarize these statistics effectively.
+The dashboard delivers a concise view of overall loan approval performance with visually appealing and easy-to-understand metrics.

 ## 🔍 Key Insights

+Overall Loan Approval:

-Approval Distribution: 69% of total loan applications were approved.
+69% of all loan applications were approved, showing a healthy approval ratio.

+Gender-Based Insights:

-Gender-based Trends: Male applicants had a slightly higher approval rate (69%) compared to females (68%).
+Male applicants had a slightly higher approval rate (69%) compared to females (68%).

-Credit History Impact: Applicants with good credit history (1.0) had a significantly higher approval rate (79%).
+Credit History Impact:

+Applicants with a good credit history (1.0) had a significantly higher approval rate (79%) than those without.

-Property Area Insights:
+Property Area Analysis:

-Highest approval rate in Semiurban areas (78.40%).

-Lowest approval rate in Rural areas (60.25%).
+Highest approval rate observed in Semiurban areas (78.40%) and lowest in Rural areas (60.25%).

+Education Influence:

-Education Influence: Graduates submitted more applications (444) than non-graduates (119).
+Graduates submitted the majority of applications (444), while non-graduates had fewer (119).

-Income Group Analysis:
+Income Group Trends:

-High-income applicants received the highest loan amounts.

-Approval rates were relatively consistent across income groups.
+High-income applicants received the highest average loan amounts, but approval rates remained steady across income groups.

 ## Screenshot